falkolab/Titanium-PopupMenu-Demo/app/widgets/com.falkolab.popupmenu/README.md

 * `item` - selected item

 ### Methods
+* `init` - may be called at any time to initialize widget
 * `show` - show menu.
 Can accept `options` object with properties:
 	* `selectedIndex` - index of selected item.
 * `hide` - hide menu